wonderingabout/PhoenixGo/README.md

 After the compile is a success, continue reading at [Distribute mode](https://github.com/wonderingabout/PhoenixGo/tree/faqv2-bazel-master#distribute-mode)

-If you encounter errors during bazel configure, bazel building, or during the run of `mcts_engine` or `start.sh` (mostly cuda and cudnn errors), please make sure there is not [one of the most common path errors]()
+If you encounter errors during bazel configure, bazel building, or during the run of `mcts_engine` or `start.sh` (mostly cuda and cudnn path errors), see [FAQ question]

 #### Possibility B : manual way for more advanced users